 We will measure DUX4-driven gene expression before and during treatment using muscle needle biopsies in affected muscles.
-All patients will have a pretreatment biopsy and we will obtain a second muscle needle biopsy from each patient, with half of the patients undergoing a biopsy after four weeks of treatment and the other half after 40 weeks of treatment.
+All patients will have a pretreatment biopsy and we will obtain a second muscle needle biopsy from each patient, with half of the patients undergoing a biopsy after four weeks of treatment and the remaining half after approximately 40 weeks of treatment.